 Just as you probably do not want to divulge your health history or answer personal questions to everyone you meet, it is important to respect others’ feelings and refer to their disability only when necessary.
 It is important to not make assumptions regardless of how someone looks to you based on first impression.

 Every interaction is a learning experience.
-Relax and have fun getting to know more people in your community who have a disability.
+Relax and have fun getting to know more people with disability in your community.

-Like Family provides personalised, non-medical support for an affordable flat rate of $40 per hour including weekends and public holidays.
-We have Social Carers located throughout the Greater Sydney region, Newcastle and the Central Coast, Wollongong and the Illawarra region.
-See for yourself why we have over seventy 5-star ratings on Google reviews!
+Like Family provides personalised, non-medical support with affordable flat rates.
+See for yourself why we have over 100 5-star ratings on Google reviews!